This is unpublished

 Overview

 All interested students should strongly consider joining The American College of Obstetricians and Gynecologists, ACOG.
-This are our national organization.
-ACOG deliveres many valuable resources for students, residents, and practitioners in OB/GYN.
+This is our national organization.
+ACOG delivers many valuable resources for students, residents, and practitioners in OB/GYN.
 Students are encouraged to attend the annual ACOG Annual Clinical Meeting (typically held in the Spring).
 In addition to many wonderful learning and networking opportunities, there are numerous student specific activities that can be invaluable:

 • Step Up to Residency Program for 3rd & 4th year students